xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh (gil) Improve efficiency of effect background render on grid.
+Let OpenGL do the clipping.
     -- enh (gil) Improve morph acceleration option and add deceleration option 4.0.12  Apr 2, 2015
 	-- enh (gil) Render Morph effect into background of effect layer.
 This follows on ON and COLORWASH